avrvenkatesa/multi-project-tracker/replit.md

 A **Sidecar Bot Foundation** provides infrastructure for ambient AI assistance through custom roles, thought capture, and meeting transcription.
 This includes tables for custom roles, role permissions, user role assignments, custom entity types, project-level sidecar configuration, thought captures, and meeting transcriptions.

+**Sidecar Bot AI Analysis Engine** (`services/sidecarBot.js`) analyzes content from platform integrations (Slack, Teams, Email, GitHub) using OpenAI GPT-4 Turbo to detect and classify project entities (tasks, bugs, features, issues).
+The engine extracts structured information including title, description, priority, complexity, requirements, and mentioned users.
+It supports auto-creation of entities based on AI confidence levels (≥0.7) and user authority (authority_level ≥3), or creates proposals for review when confidence is lower.
+Fallback keyword-based analysis ensures resilience when AI is unavailable.
+The service integrates with the role permission system for authority-based workflows and stores proposals in the thought_captures table.

 ## External Dependencies

 - Express.js